aanchxl/Andriod_final/README.md

 # Andriod_final
-App with navigation and api, code pushed in master branch.
+App with navigation and api